Halobates: Behavior and predators

 The coastal species lay their eggs close to the water surface on rocks, plants, and other structures near the shore, while the oceanic species attach their egg masses on floating objects such as cuttlebone and feathers.
 Each female lays 1–20 whitish or translucent eggs that each measure about 1 mm long and half that wide.
 They may hatch just above or just below the surface.
 In recent decades the oceanic species have been documented laying their eggs on floating plastic waste, which potentially may disrupt the marine food chain, as the Halobates (now with access to more surfaces for breeding) may become far more common than usual.
 In one extreme case, a plastic gallon jug was found to be covered by 15 layers of eggs, equalling about 70,000 in total.

 Some species of storm petrel actively feed on Halobates, sometimes splashing the water with their feet to attract or detect sea striders.
 Other seabirds (especially noddies) and a range of surface-feeding fish will also eat them.

 Open research questions

 Apart from understanding how exactly Halobates sp. came to be the only genus of insects to live on the open ocean – in spite of insects making up the majority of all animals – those animals offer unique research questions that could have applications in materials sciences.
-For example, it is still unknown how they can move on the water surface without slipping, but yet their legs are capable of effortlessly detaching from the surface in order to jump.

-Incapable of diving or hiding, Halobates must protect themselves from ultraviolet radiation.
-Although it is known that the cuticle of Halobates sericeus filters more than 99.9998 percent of the UV radiation at the 280 nm wavelength, the chemical properties that confer this protection are still unknown.
+Incapable of diving or taking shade, Halobates must protect themselves from their incessant exposure to solar radiation.
+Although it is known that the cuticle of Halobates sericeus reflects more than 99.9998 percent of the UV radiation at the 280 nm wavelength, the physical properties that confer this protection are still unknown.